-On stage in Venice from June 22nd to July 1st, the 12th International Festival of Contemporary Dance directed by Marie Chouinard and titled To breathe: a strategy, an act of subversion, spans the wide horizon across which choreography is developing today, highlighting the dynamics and evolution of the figures of dancer and choreographer.
+On stage in Venice from June 22nd to July 1st, the 12th International Festival of Contemporary Dance directed by Marie Chouinard and titled Breath, strategy and subversion, spans the wide horizon across which choreography is developing today, highlighting the dynamics and evolution of the figures of dancer and choreographer.

 It will feature Meg Stuart, winner of the Golden Lion for Lifetime Achievement and a pioneer in improvisation projects which have distinguished her work and influenced many artists, who brings to the Biennale the Italian premiere of Built to Last; and we will see the union between the postmodern dance of Deborah Hay, a precursor of the American “counterculture” gathered in the Judson Dance Theater, and the perfection of the Cullbergbaletten dancers, the finest expression of modern ballet, together for Figure a Sea, to the music of another great experimenter, Laurie Anderson.

 There will be the contemporary flamenco of Israel Galvàn, who in FLA.CO.MEN revitalizes a centuries-old tradition that is embedded in his DNA (he is the son of bailaores), and is not afraid to revolutionize the elements of a highly-codified dance.
 There will be the “choreographic concerts” of Frédérick Gravel, with his collective of actors, dancers and musicians, adrenalin-charged performers for the Italian premiere of Some Hope for the Bastards, an example of the distinctive fusion between indie rock and contemporary dance.
 The intersection between dance, music and theatre also underpins the work of Jacques Poulin-Denis, composer and choreographer, and the author of Running Piece, a work for dancer and tapis roulant, to be shown in its European premiere performance at La Biennale.